manwaarkhd/CEPHMark-Net/README.md

             ├── ...
             └── 400.txt
 ```

+## Results
+For a comprehensive analysis of the results, including quantitative metrics such as mean squared error (MSE) and landmark detection accuracy, as well as qualitative comparisons with traditional methods and other state-of-the-art approaches, please refer to our [paper](https://www.sciencedirect.com/science/article/abs/pii/S095741742401707X).
+The paper provides detailed tables, charts, and visualizations illustrating the performance improvements and validation of our method.

 ## Citation
 If you find our work useful in your research, please consider citing our paper: